 Checking serial numbers ro determine its age is also a good start.
 And another piece of advice is that you should get in touch with the manufacturers to see if what you have isn’t a dud,

-As expected, vintage watches are often on the higher end of the price scale for watches.
+As expected, the best vintage watches in Singapore are often on the higher end of the price scale for watches.
 But sometimes something that’s on the higher end of the scale is not always worth purchasing.